shandrayu/ml-ops-ucu/ml_system_design_doc.md

 Risks:

-- Missing dynamic object may result in crash
+- Missing dynamic object may result in crash.
-- Misdetection un existing objects may result in dangerous maneuvers (that are better to avoid).
+- Misdetection of existing objects may result in dangerous maneuvers (that are better to avoid).

 Uncertainties: